Snapwave333/Nooomis/README.md

 Notes:
 - Files should be short, mono WAV samples (44.1k/48kHz recommended)
-- Pack names are shown in Settings (e.g., Classic, Synth, Soft)
+- Pack selection is not exposed in the current React Settings UI; packs remain for legacy/static builds
 - If you add a new pack, ensure all four toneX.wav files exist

 ## Controls